SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 ![The UI of Power BI to edit the connection settings](./Figures/Fig09-Configure-Power-BI-Data-Source.png)

-Now add a new data connection, targeting your Modern Site and provide a set of valid credentials to access the content of the site.
+Now add a new data connection, targeting your Modern Site and provide a set of valid credentials to access the content of the GDPR Activity Hub Modern Site.

 ![The UI of Power BI to edit the connection settings](./Figures/Fig10-Configure-Power-BI-Data-Source-2.png)

 Close the windows and select _"Publish"_ command on the _"Home"_ ribbon.
 Follow the instructions to publish the PBIX file on Power BI.
-Once the report has been published, save the URL on Power BI.
+Once the report has been published, save its URL in a safe place.

 Now, go back to the home page of the site and configure the Power BI client-side web part to target the URL of the report that you published in the previous section.

 Save and Publish the new home page and you are done!

 # Play with the Solution
 Now you are ready to play with the solution.
-You can find a detailed help in the ["How to Use the GDPR Activity Hub"](./Documentation/How-To-Use-GDPR-Activity-Hub.md) document.
+You can find a detailed help in the ["User Guide"](./Documentation/User-Guide.md) document.